 Vino – Ala Moana Boulevard

-*INSIDER TIP* – I almost don’t want to divulge this little-known secret because we want to keep it to ourselves, but because I like you, here goes: From 5:30 – 6:30 PM, their happy hour is half off the ENTIRE menu!!!
+*INSIDER TIP* – I almost don’t want to divulge this little-known secret because we want to keep it to ourselves, but because I like you, dear reader, here goes: From 5:30 – 6:30 PM, their happy hour is half off the ENTIRE MENU!!!
 You can’t find a better happy hour deal than that on Oahu!
 However, they only accept the first ten people in line, so if you snooze, you lose!
 Arrive early (no later than 5:10 PM) because people start to queue up in line.
 You must sit at the bar.
-We ordered four dishes, a wine and a dessert, all for $50!
+We usually order four dishes, a wine and a dessert, all for $50 for two of us!

 Foodland – multiple locations